Poetic Pedagogy: Learning to Teach Poetically

 Section 1: Tuesdays, 8:00 p.m.
 EST, 90 min.

 Section 2: Wednesdays, 8:00 p.m.
 EST, 90 min.

-Please note: Section 1 is now full.
-If you’d like to be added to the waiting list for Section 1, please contact us with your request, including your name, phone number, and email address.
+Please note: Both sections of this course are now full.
+If you’d like to be added to the waiting list, please contact us with your request, including your name, phone number, email address, and preferred course section.

 Ever since Dr. Taylor published his book Poetic Knowledge, classical educators have enjoyed learning about a vital but neglected mode of traditional pedagogy—teaching “poetically.”
 Teaching poetically means to engage not only the mind, but also the affective capacity in human beings—their hearts.
 By learning how to cultivate affections and loves, teachers become not only instructors, but also muses who inspire students to love the true, good, and beautiful.
 This course will follow the content of Dr. Taylor’s book Poetic Knowledge over 8 sessions.
 Dr. Taylor will lead discussions based on each chapter of the book and explore with the class the ways that teachers and homeschool educators can apply his insights effectively in the classroom and homeschool settings.
 This is a rare opportunity to study classical pedagogy with accomplished author and teacher Dr. Taylor!